mikekeith52/scalecast/docs/initialization.rst

       f.set_test_length(12) # test models on 12 periods
       f.set_validation_length(4) # validate on the previous 4 periods
       f.add_time_trend()
+      f.integrate() # take differences to make data stationary f.add_ar_terms(2)
       f.add_seasonal_regressors('quarter',raw=False,dummy=True)
       tune_test_forecast(f,models) # adds a progress bar that is nice for notebooks f_dict[sym] = f

     results_vis(f_dict) # toggle through results with jupyter widgets

-If you want to predict two or more series together and use the lags of all to predict the others, check out the MVForecaster object:
+If you want to predict two or more series together and use the lags of all to predict the others, check out the **MVForecaster** object:

 .. code:: python